×

 Definition of Booza and Margarine

 Do you know What is Booza and Margarine.
 If you are looking for the definition of Booza and Margarine or want to know what is Booza and Margarine?, then this is where you will fetch your answers.
 Well, in simple terms Booza, or Arabic mastic ice cream, is an elastic, sticky, high level melt resistant ice cream, which should delay melting in the hotter climates of the Arab world, where it is most commonly found.
-While NA Both these products are unique in their own ways.
-Booza is a Not Available colored dairy product and Margarine is Not Available colored.
+While Margarine is a spread made from vegetable oils, water, and sometimes milk.
+It is used as a substitute for butter.
+Both these products are unique in their own ways.
+Booza is a colored dairy product and Margarine is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Booza bears Not Available flavor with a Not Available aroma whereas Margarine has Not Available flavor and a Not Available aroma.
+Booza bears flavor with a aroma whereas Margarine has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Booza originated in Arabic, whereas origin of Margarine is traced back to Europe, Greece, Italy.